mattermost/docs/source/playbooks/notifications-and-updates.rst

 When you're running playbooks in multiple channels it can be overwhelming.
 The daily digest is sent once a day, in the morning.
 It lists the actionable items for each run, as well as any outstanding tasks or status updates required.
 Select the run name to move to that channel.

 The digest is on by default.
-To turn it off, use the slash command ``/playbook digest``.
+To turn it off, use the slash command ``/playbook digest off``.

 Playbook to do
 --------------